OpenDevEd/zotero-lib/README.md

 ## Also see

 [zotero-api-client](https://github.com/tnajdek/zotero-api-client) (With hindsight we might have built on zotero-api-client - we might still rebuild our code to use zotero-api-client.)

+## Syncing

+Note: this documentation is under progress and not yet finished

+sync given db file with online version zotero-cli --group-id xxxx db backup.db --sync zotero-cli --group-id xxxx db backup.db --export-json zotero-cli --group-id xxxx db backup.db --import-json zotero-cli --group-id xxxx db backup.db --sync --export-json --import-json

+--import-json=<file-name.json> takes a given file and apply its changes to localdb --sync reconcile localdb with online library --import-json=<file-name.json> export localdb as json with given file-name

+these options are optional and can be combined as required, however they will always execute in above order

+zotero-cli --group-id xxxx db backup.db --import-json